 The answer is to watch the person / people who have taught you actually trade themselves.
 What could give you more confidence than seeing the strategies you have been taught live in action demonstrated with rock-solid trading psychology?

 As I wrote above, most people who provide trading education cannot trade themselves which is why they don’t.
 Don’t accept any excuses.
 Any who proclaims to be a trader will be trading, so what difference does it make it they trade in front of the people they teach?
 It makes no difference so don’t accept any excuses.

-There are a huge range of trading courses out there.
+There are a huge range of Forex and index market trading courses out there.
 Most of them rehash the same material that is easily available online taught by people who who do not trade themselves.

 Whether a trading course for a beginner, or for someone more advanced, remember, a trading course needs to be realistic.
 Promising ‘get rich quick’ and being sold around ‘the lifestyle’ are red flag.
 Trading is hard and anyone teaching a course should acknowledge that.